ericaolliges/solace-candidate-assignment-main/DISCUSSION.md

   - Also searching the db with multiple specialties
 - CMS integration
   - Adding images for each advocate to an integrated CMS
+- Better error handling and cursor functionality when searching advocates